GaganovAlexander/fin-stat-data-analyze-backend/README.md

                     "IncomePercentage": number,
                     "IncomeBreakdowns": [
                         // There will be one or multiple identically structured objects
-                        // if IncomeBreakdown name is identical to item name, there will be empty {
+                        // If IncomeBreakdown name is identical to item name, there will be empty {
                             "Name": string,
                             "Income": number, // ~10-100k